sailscastshq/docs.sailscasts.com/docs/git-vibe/configuration.md

 git config vibe.deleteRemoteOnFinish true
 ```

-The result is simple: one shared workflow for the repo, with room for each developer and each AI tool to tune the edges.
+The result is a shared workflow with predictable defaults and room for local overrides where needed.